nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-ConfigSync running in the management cluster will now pull out this new
+ConfigSync running in the Management cluster will now pull out this new
-package, creating all the resources necessary to provision a Kind cluster and
+package, create all the resources necessary to provision a KinD cluster, and
 register it with Nephio.
 This will take about five minutes or so.

-## Step 2: Check Regional cluster installation
+## Step 2: Check the Regional cluster installation

 You can check if the cluster has been added to the management cluster: